top of page

 Hannah Li

-Hannah was a traditional Chinese medicine clinical doctor, graduated from Shanxi University of Traditional Chinese Medicine in 1993 with 5 years of Chinese and Western medical training.
-She also received a Masters Degree in Herbs and Formulas of Chinese Medicine from Shanxi Traditional Chinese Medicine Academe in 1996.
-She proficiently administers the knowledge by learning from Dr. Liu, particularly skills in manual bodywork and Daoyin stretching exercises.
-Many positive responses and very good reviews have been received.
+Hannah was a clinical doctor of traditional Chinese medicine, graduating from Shanxi University of Traditional Chinese Medicine in 1993 with 5 years of training in both Chinese and Western medicine.
+She also received a Master’s Degree in Herbs and Formulas of Chinese Medicine from Shanxi Traditional Chinese Medicine Academy in 1996.
+She proficiently applies the knowledge gained from clinical experiences with Dr. Liu, particularly in Daoyin Stretching bodywork and Daoyin exercises.
+Hannah has been a chief coach for the Daoyin education program for more than 10 years, receiving many positive responses and very good reviews.

 Ting Ting Yin

-A licensed acupuncturist and Herbalist in Massachusetts and New York.
-She has earned a Bachelors and Master of Science in Health Science/Oriental Medicine at New York College of Traditional Chinese Medicine, plus a Bachelor in Science at Stony Brook University.
-Ting Ting Yin has been trained and practiced the Korean Four Needle Technique since 2020 and is currently under the expertise of Dr. Jing Liu.
-She will complete advanced training and obtain a doctorate degree in acupuncture in 2025.
+Doctoral degree in acupuncture.
+A licensed acupuncturist and herbalist in Massachusetts and New York.
+She has earned a Bachelor's degree and a Master of Science in Health Science/Oriental Medicine from New York College of Traditional Chinese Medicine, as well as a Bachelor of Science from Stony Brook University.
+Tingting Yin has been trained in and has practiced the Korean Four Needle Technique since 2020 and is currently mentored by Dr. Jing Liu.
 She was trained by a professional tennis coach for over 8 years.
-She has learned sports medicine mostly on muscles and joints, which helps her to practice MST bodywork for natural healing.
+She has studied sports medicine, focusing on muscles and joints, which informs her practice of Daoyin stretching bodywork for natural healing.

 James Yi

+Doctoral degree in acupuncture.
 James Yi graduated from the New England School of Acupuncture with a Master’s of Acupuncture and Chinese Herbal Medicine, specializing in Japanese Acupuncture Styles, in September 2023.
-He is set to complete his Doctorate of Acupuncture degree in May 2024.
-He also holds a Bachelor’s in Biological Sciences concentrating in Human Nutrition from Cornell University.
-As part of his graduate training, he has worked in hospital settings such as Boston Medical Center and The Cleveland Clinic.
-James aims to provide an integrative approach to patient care under the guidance of Dr. Liu.
+He is set to complete his Doctorate of Acupuncture in May 2024.
+He also holds a Bachelor’s in Biological Sciences, with a concentration in Human Nutrition, from Cornell University.
+As part of his graduate training, he completed advanced training and obtained a doctoral degree in 2025.
+James aims to provide an integrative approach to patient care under the expertise of Dr. Jing Liu.